 Ranked choice voting opponents file petition in quest to overturn Alaska's voting system

 Jan.
-12—A group seeking to overturn Alaska's voting system on Friday submitted more than 42,000 signatures to the Alaska Division of Elections, a necessary step in their effort to put the repeal question on the 2024 ballot.
+13—A group seeking to overturn Alaska's voting system on Friday submitted signatures to the Alaska Division of Elections, a necessary step in their effort to put the repeal question on the 2024 ballot.

 The embattled opponents of ranked-choice voting — recently fined over $94,000 by Alaska's campaign regulatory commission — are seeking to use a ballot measure to overturn the state's open primaries and ranked-choice general elections.
 The system was approved via a ballot measure by Alaska voters in 2020, and first used in 2022.